 Keeping pharmacy cleanrooms clean is possibly even more critically important than properly maintaining manufacturing cleanrooms because of the potential risks to the consumer.
 If a pharmaceutical cleanroom isn’t decontaminated properly, the medicines produced can have harmful effects on those they’re meant to heal.

 Similarly, any medical supplies like sutures or bone grafting materials that are produced in cleanrooms can cause serious issues in patients if proper sterility measures aren’t taken.
 If products produced in a cleanroom in your organization negatively impact consumers, your company’s reputation will take a beating and you could even be sued.

 In addition to these serious implications for improperly maintained pharmaceutical cleanrooms are the same risks faced in manufacturing cleanrooms.
-If a medicine or medical device is recalled, for example, the cost of raw materials and labor would go down the drain just like in manufacturing.
+If medicine or medical device is recalled, for example, the cost of raw materials and labor would go down the drain just like in manufacturing.
 Pharmacies, however, face additional financial impact because they must adhere to FDA regulations or face significant fines.

 The best way to avoid the risks contamination poses to all types of cleanroom environments is with a process that is repeatable and with a partner you trust.
 It’s certainly possible to hire internal staff to properly clean your organization’s cleanroom, but the nuances of the controlled environment need to be understood by that staff.
 Make sure they’re properly trained.
 We’ve put together a free cleanroom cleaning process guide to help get you started with your Cleanroom Cleaning.
 But if you don’t have the resources or you’d simply rather not go through the trouble, you could look for a cleanroom cleaning services provider to partner with well, and leave the training — and the cleaning — to them.